ikusalic/chef-vim-setup/README.md

 ## TODOs

-Currently tested and developed for use on Ubuntu, but can be easily expanded to support other *nix systems.
+Currently tested and developed for use on Ubuntu and CentOS, but can be easily expanded to support other *nix systems.
 If you want to use it with some other OS, send me an email or even better submit a pull request.

 The Vundle is my favorite pluing manager, and so some of features are Vundle-centric.
 If you'd like to use something else, you can do it via